shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 We were able to find the logs in the `expdb` partition, in which the phone seemed to indeed call the `platform_emergency_download` function, but unfortunately, the device would just reboot into preloader mode.

+This, on a future retrospective, can be explained by the fact that the device is fused, which means the usb enumeration for download mode happens during preloder initialization, and not in BROM.

 ## Decompiling the bootloader

-While DiabloSat was testing the testpoints and trying to force mtkclient to send the device to BROM, I decided to decompile **lk.img**, the bootloader of the device.<br>
+While DiabloSat was testing more testpoints and trying to force mtkclient to send the device to BROM, I decided to decompile **lk.img**, the bootloader of the device.<br>

 There I found something really interesting, our device was indeed able to be unlocked, compared to what official sources said.<br>

 The problem was, the device needed a key to be unlocked.<br>
-We were blocked again.<br>
+This obviously made things a lot harder, since it would have meant that we had to bruteforce the key or figure out the algorithm that checks the key.

-But, one day Diablo found out about two important commands for us: `fastboot oem get_key` and `fastboot oem key <KEY>`.<br>
+One day Diablo found out about two important commands for us: `fastboot oem get_key` and `fastboot oem key <KEY>`.<br>

 We had it, we thought.<br>
-The key from the first command, unfortunately, was not the one we were looking for.<br>
-Or so, we thought at first.<br><br>
+The key from the first command, unfortunately, was not the one we were looking for (or so, we thought at first).<br><br>

-I tried looking back at LK, and I found out the function that generates the key, which used a SHA256, and for a few days, we tried to reverse engineer the key, but we couldn't.<br>
+I tried looking back at LK, and I found out the function that checks for the correct key, and, for a few days, I tried to reverse engineer the key, but I couldn't.<br>

 Then for another week or two, we focused on trying again to force BROM, and Diablo contacted [R0rt1z2](https://github.com/R0rt1z2), who apparently had experience with MediaTek devices.<br>